-David Antonio Cruz is an artist whose work often centers around the intersections of genderqueerness, race, and society.
-His multidisciplinary practice confronts the invisibility of the queer brown and black bodies through the use of portraiture and opera-like performances. wegivesomuchandgivenothingatall, paintings for richard, is a collection of portraits within that same oeuvre looks specifically at the trans community and the violence done unto the community.
+David Antonio Cruz is an artist whose work often centers around the intersections of gender queerness, race, and society.
+His multidisciplinary practice confronts the invisibility of the queer brown and black bodies through the use of portraiture and opera-like performances.
+His solo exhibition at Residency Art wegivesomuchandgivenothingatall, paintings for richard, is a collection of portraits within that same oeuvre looks specifically at the trans community and the violence done unto it.
 The exhibition pays homage to the memory of trans persons who were brutally murdered between 2017 and 2018.
 The series, which includes 28 paintings, mixed media collages, and drawings, not only seeks to lay bare the glaring systemic violence against the trans community; but also, strives to revive the individuality, beauty, and humanity of each slain victim.
 Cruz’s work navigates the tension between anonymous, but impactful statistical data and individual visibility.

 Cruz acknowledges and integrates what limited (and sometimes non existent) media coverage there is on hate crimes against the trans community through the smaller figured-centric collaged works, which compositionally inform the larger paintings.
 He is an artist who is deeply interested in historical portrayals and narratives around queerness, and paintings for richard, expands upon that penchant for layering history unto itself.
 In the multitude of detailed small collage works, a cast of subjects are set against tiers of paper material such excerpts from contemporary media coverage, queer poetry, swatches from fashion magazines, and classic children’s literature, against flamboyant art historical imagery.
 The intention of these beautifully complicated and delicate collages is to demonstrate the long legacy of violence against the trans community; they serve to a means to illustrate the volume of violence that has been intentionally ignored.